What to Eat After Tooth Extraction: 60 Soft Foods to Eat

 Some minor weight loss is normal due to dietary restrictions.
 Focus on nutrient-dense soft foods to maintain your health during recovery.

 Do not use straw, as the suction created can easily dislodge the blood clot at the extraction site.
-Leading to complications such as dry sockets.
+Which can result in painful healing problems like empty tooth cavities.

 Can I eat spicy foods after tooth extraction?